Single qubit quantum secret sharing with improved security: The security analysis

-Secondly, consider the case where $R_{a}$ and $R_{b}$ are separated.
-Since the object of the cheaters is to learn the state of the qubit sent by $R_{a}$ (or received by $R_{b}$) so that $\varphi _{a}$ (or $\varphi _{b}$) can be inferred, at least one cheater $R_{k}$ ($a<k<b$) between $R_{a}$ and $R_{b}$ must replace the honest action with a cheating one.
-In this cheating action, $R_{k}$ must stop the qubit sent by $R_{a}$ so that its state can be learned, and he sends the next participant another qubit to continue with the protocol.
+Secondly, consider the remaining case where $R_{a}$ and $R_{b}$ are separated.
+Since the goal of the cheaters is to learn the state of the qubit sent by $R_{a}$ (or received by $R_{b}$) so that $\varphi _{a}$ (or $\varphi _{b}$) can be inferred, at least one cheater $R_{k}$ ($a<k<b$) between $R_{a} $ and $R_{b}$ must replace the honest action with a cheating one (otherwise the participants are acting honestly and there is no cheating at all).
+No matter what strategy the cheaters may use, it seems that this cheating action should have the following general features.
+To learn the state of the qubit sent by $R_{a}$, $R_{k}$ must stop the qubit instead of passing it to the next participant, so that he can perform appropriate operations later; and to continue with the protocol, $R_{k}$ must prepare and send the next participant another qubit, which may entangled with other qubits or systems owned by himself or other cheaters.
 The above cheating strategies A and B are both such examples.
-To pass the security checks, the cheating action must be able to be announced as a class $X$, $Y$ or $Z$\ action when needed.
+Meanwhile, to pass security checks, the cheating action must be able to be announced as a class $X$, $Y$ or $Z$\ action when needed.
 But this cannot always be done, as proven by the following four steps.

 (a) \textit{To cheat successfully, the cheater }$R_{k}$\textit{\ should be able to announce the cheating action as a class }$X$\textit{\ or }$Y$\textit{ \ action.} An honest class $X$ or $Y$ action cannot be announced as a class $ Z$\ action, because the participant cannot announce the result of the measurement on the qubit he received correctly since he did not keep it.
 Therefore, although a cheating action can always be announced as a class $Z$\ action, if it cannot be announced as a class $X$ or $Y$ action, $R_{k}$ must apply the honest class $X$ or $Y$ action for exactly $n-w$ runs to pass security check 1.
 Then for any valid run, the action of $R_{k}$ is honest, cheating being impossible.